 Numerous office buildings in Downtown Little Rock have low occupancy or are entirely vacant.
 Due to the time and costs required for delivering new construction, renovating these existing towers into opportunities for housing is an incredible opportunity to provide additional housing stock in the core of the City.
 It will help to right-size the office market by removing available space while also providing demanded residential product in the heart of activity.
+These renovations have already successfully occurred in several Downtown office buildings.

 Two of the most notable office towers that should be prioritized for conversion are the Donaghey Building and the Tower Building.
 Due to their floorplate sizes, both are well-positioned for conversions into apartments.
-While these two towers, and others, are indeed opportunities for new residential units, the costs associated with renovating
+While t pration (to be established); City of Little Rock Planning and of Little Rock Housing